mozolin/matter-thread/install/nRF52840_OTBR/01_nrfutil.md

 set NRFUTIL_BOOTSTRAP_CONFIG_URL=https://mozolin.info/nrfutil/bootstrap.json
 nrfutil > nrfutil.txt
 ~~~
-В случае удачного выполнение скрипта будет создана папка C:\\Users\\[username]\\.nrfutil
+If the script is successfully executed, the folder C:\\Users\\[username]\\.nrfutil will be created.
-Check, if nRF Util istalled by getting its version:
+Check, if nRF Util is istalled by getting its version:
 ~~~
 nrfutil -V
 ~~~